jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 {
 "Treatment": "Nasal saline rinses",
 "Details": "Washes out extra mucus and irritants/allergens.
 Cleaning the nose before other medications (for example, a steroid nasal spray) can help get them more effectively to the sinuses.", "Examples": "This should be done with <b>sterile</b> saline.
 These are usually non-prescription, and may be in the form of squeeze bottles or pots.
-We recommend these more than the saline sprays if possible."
+Saline sprays are less effective than rinses."
 },
 {
 "Treatment": "Corticosteroid nasal sprays or rinses", "Details": "Corticosteroids are potent anti-inflammatories, but take time to work.
-With <i>consistent daily use over weeks</i>, they reduce swelling and inflammation.
+With <i>consistent daily use over weeks</i> (<b>at least 8-12 weeks!</b>), they reduce swelling and inflammation.
 Most commonly, a nasal spray is used.
 Sometimes, a sinus rinse with steroids is used instead to better reach the sinuses.<br><br>Because these are only applied to the surface of your tissues and are not swallowed, extremely little steroid makes in into your blood.
 This is <b>not</b> the same steroid that bodybuilders would use!", "Examples": "Omnaris, Nasonex"
 },
-{ "Treatment": "Antibiotics", "Details": "Used if there is an acute flare with suspected infection.", "Examples": "Amoxicillin-clavulanate for 10 days.
+{ "Treatment": "Antibiotics", "Details": "Sometimes used if there is an acute flare with suspected infection.", "Examples": "Amoxicillin-clavulanate for 10 days.
 Moxifloxacin is an alternative for those with true penicillin allergies."}
 ]
 {% end %}

 {% admonition(type="danger", icon="danger", title="CONSISTENCY IS KEY") %}

-The above treatments **do not work right away**, and need time with regular use before you expect significant improvement in symptoms.
+Most of the above treatments **do not work right away**, and need weeks with regular use before we expect significant improvement in symptoms.

 {% end %}